 - Make it yourself: many fashion, food and beauty entrepreneurs start by making their own products.
 It’s the best way to ensure great quality and build a brand, but you’ll need to invest time – something which may not be scalable if your new idea takes off.

 - Find a manufacturer: another option could be to find a manufacturer, to help prototype, develop and make your product.
 This is ideal if your idea is complex and technologically driven, but make sure you’re confident in its commercial viability – this approach will require the most investment upfront.

 - Buy wholesale or dropship: the final option is to buy an existing product from a wholesaler or dropshipper and sell it on.
 This approach will be OK if you’re selling an existing product to a new customer segment, but it won’t allow you to build a brand or innovate in the same way as the other two options.

 Now you know how to have, develop and test an eCommerce business idea, the next step is to choose the best eCommerce platform to create your online store.
-That’s the subject of the next post in our how to start an eCommerce business series.
-Read it now, or sign up below to receive more posts from the series.
+That’s the subject of our next post.
+Read it now or browse more posts from our how to start an eCommerce business series.